a blog by Nolah Sleep...

 As previously mentioned, bacteria thrive off moisture trapped in your sheets.
 Mold, mildew, dust mites, and more can all crawl into bed with you, emitting odors and setting off allergies.

-Fortunately, many bed sheets can resist microbes.
+Fortunately, many bed sheets—like bamboo sheets—can resist microbes.
 While some materials are naturally hypoallergenic, antibacterial, and anti-fungal, others are chemically treated to possess this property.